-In 1996, the first programs began with the help of students from the University of Colorado at Boulder’s President’s Leadership Class (PLC).
-Together, students launched an innovative training program for globally minded young leaders called the Emerging Leaders Forum (ELF).
+The first programs began with the help of students from the University of Colorado at Boulder’s President’s Leadership Class (PLC).
+Together, they launched an innovative training program for globally minded young leaders called the Emerging Leaders Forum (ELF).
 In its pilot year, ELF brought together participants from ten countries including Slovakia, China, South Korea, Japan, Nepal, England, Israel, Russia, Germany, and the United States.

-With ELF’s success, in 2002, the program evolved into World Camp, and Orbis became an independent 501(c)3.
-Over the years Orbis has conducted 8 World Camp programs in the US, China, and Central Europe.
+With ELF’s success, the program evolved into World Camps, Orbis became an independent 501(c)3, and created an Orbis Institute in Europe.
+Over the years Orbis delivered 8 World Camps for high school and college students in the US, China, and Central Europe.

-Orbis currently focuses on three core age groups – high school, college and post-graduate participants.
-Each program utilizes Orbis’ own global leadership curriculum to foster awareness, critical thinking, and action.
-Designed to allow students to advance with each level, the graduated approach gives Orbis the opportunity to work with participants and follow them as they grow from students into global leaders.
+Each program uses Orbis’ own global leadership model to foster awareness, critical thinking, and action.
+This graduated approach allows Orbis the opportunity to work with participants as they grow from young students into global leaders.